 Lupus at school: A guide for parents and kids

 A big obstacle for kids with a chronic illness like lupus is the uncertainty of their condition.
-They may feel fine one day and then unwell the next.
-Add going to school on top of this, and, understandably, both kids and their parents can feel overwhelmed.
-The good news is there are ways to make navigating school with lupus easier.
-For parents and kids—and also your school—having a plan is key.
+They may feel fine one day and unwell the next.
+Add the stress of school to this and, understandably, kids and their parents can feel overwhelmed.
+The good news is that there are ways to make getting through school with lupus easier.
+Developing a plan is essential for parents, kids, and their school.
+This toolkit provides useful resources that will help you create a plan for your child.
+This information is available as a PDF in English, Spanish, and Chinese

 See COMMUNICATING WITH SCHOOL for quick tips to help you discuss with teachers, the school nurse, and other staff members how lupus specifically affects your child.
 Then read our STEPS FOR SUCCESS for building a school care team to support your child’s academic and social-emotional development.